 Most children worry a bit or experience doubts.
 When does occasional anxiety cross over into something more serious?
 When do those thoughts begin to interfere with normal childhood happiness?
 Almost a million kids in the United States suffer with obsessive-compulsive disorder.

-Children with OCD can't seem to stop worrying.
+Children with OCD can’t seem to stop worrying.
 Oftentimes, they can realize what they are feeling is not normal.
-Yet, they have no control over the obsessive thoughts.
+Yet, they have no control over their obsessive thoughts.
 They want to feel better.
-The only way to make those thoughts go away is to engage in compulsive repetitive behavior.
+The only way to make those thoughts disappear is to engage in compulsive repetitive behavior.
 The remedy is temporary and the struggle is constant.